Dr. Debra Whorms and Dr. Alyssa Ehrlich contributed to this post.

 It all boils down to making cards that force you to recall the important information, such that you will answer similar questions correctly in the future.
 With regards to the USMLE, important information means just the information required for you to get a question right (and to not pick the wrong answer that tricked you before).
 In truth, there are a lot of different ways to make cards, and different concepts may require different approaches to making cards.
 And I know this method isn't easy--we often spend a few sessions with tutoring students, helping them learn the method and edit cards they've made in the past.

 Remember, the goal of all cards is to help with recall.
 So picture yourself seeing your cards weeks from now with no context.
 To ensure cards are effective, ask yourself:

 Does my card accurately convey the message or information I was trying to remember?

-Did I explain any relevant pathophysiology in my card?
+If applicable, did I explain the relevant pathophysiology in my card?

-Taking the time to make cards selectively and targeted to your personal misconceptions, with the proper framing of questions to recall the information in another context, will allow you to maximize on the benefit of Anki for your USMLE exams.
-The task of making cards might seem overwhelming at first, but you will greatly thank yourself later, when you are able to easily and quickly recall the information you spent all that time reviewing, rather than kicking yourself because you’ve forgotten most of what you studied by the time you take your exam!
+Taking the time to make cards selectively that are targeted to your personal misconceptions, with the proper framing of questions to recall the information in another context, will allow you to maximize the benefit of using Anki for your USMLE Step 1 and Step 2 CK, as well as other exams.
+The task of making cards might seem overwhelming at first, but you will thank yourself later when you are able to easily and quickly recall the information you spent all that time reviewing, rather than kicking yourself because you’ve forgotten most of what you studied by the time you take your exam!